BruceFletcher/SpaceTime/python/README.md

 ## SpaceTime - Python Overview
 The SpaceTime box contains a Raspberry Pi and a custom AVR-based PCB called [SpaceTime](../README.md).
-The Raspberry Pi runs a Python program that performs NTP time sync and facilitates network communication between SpaceTime and the [Hackspace API](http://api.hackspace.com).
+The Raspberry Pi runs a Python program that performs NTP time sync and facilitates network communication between SpaceTime and both the [isvhsopen.com Web API](http://isvhsopen.com/api/status/) ([GitHub](https://github.com/vhs/isvhsopen)) and the [Hackspace API](http://api.hackspace.com) ([GitHub](https://github.com/vhs/api)).
+Communication with the Hackspace API is mostly deprecated in favour of the new isvhsopen Web API, but is still used to log the Raspberry Pi's local IP address.

 The Raspberry Pi username/password and local IP address can be found on the physical SpaceTime box.
 IP address is also on the Hackspace API as [spacetime_ip](http://api.hackspace.ca/s/vhs/data/spacetime_ip.txt).
 To connect to the Raspberry Pi from the local network, make sure you are on the same subnet by ensuring that `spacetime_ip` starts the same as your computer's IP.
 Then connect using any SSH client, such as `putty` or the Linux command line `ssh`.